-We told people about the far-reaching consequences of their choice in salmon—to their own well-being, to the environment, to the wild salmon resource, and to the dying industry that had been its strongest political advocate.
+We told people about the far-reaching consequences of their choice in salmon—to their own well-being, to the salmon habitat and the millions of fish it sustains, and to the dying fishing industry that represented their most committed political ally.

 We were delighted to find extremely receptive audiences everywhere we went.
 It was during this time that Vital Choice Seafood was conceived.

 Because wild salmon is such a fundamentally good food, the Vital Choice formula is simple: bring benefit to both our producers and customers by procuring the very best fish and delivering them in prime condition at a fair price.

-As a result of my many years in the Alaskan salmon industry and the many close relationships I continue to enjoy with fishers and processors during that time, I know better than most when, where, how and from whom to procure the best fish.
+As a result of my many years as an Alaskan salmon fisherman and the many close relationships I continue to enjoy with fishers and processors during that time, I know better than most when, where, how and from whom to source the best fish.
 To put it another way, I became a bit of a 'seafood snob' and will not settle for less than the best.

-I’m confident that, unless you catch it yourself, you will find no purveyor more passionate about his product or more committed to your satisfaction.
+That's why I’m confident that, unless you catch it yourself, you will find no better product elsewhere, nor any purveyor more passionately committed to your satisfaction.

-And I hope you will come to view me as your reliable connection to one of the healthiest and naturally organic foods remaining on earth.
-(Strangely, U.S. law does not allow retailers to label wild fish “organic”!)
+I hope you will come to view me as your reliable connection to one of the healthiest, naturally organic foods remaining on earth.

-When you choose sustainably harvested wild salmon, you are choosing much more than just a fine meal.
-You are promoting your health, the health of coastal fishing communities, the environment and the precious wild salmon it sustains.
+When you choose Vital Choice seafood, you are choosing much more than just a fine meal.
+You are promoting your health, the health of coastal fishing communities, the environment, and the precious wild salmon it sustains.

 In short, you really are making a vital choice!